BeyondTheFold/Beyond-the-Fold/readme.md

 ### Usage

-Install the newest version of processing and open `visualization.pde` under `Visualisation/visualization/`.
+Install the newest version of processing and open `Visualisation/visualization/visualization.pde`.
 The graph should be generated based on the data in your Safari localstorage.

 ## Device